eclecticiq/rundoc/README.md

 Output can be saved as a json list of executed code blocks containing:

+- `commands`: list of code blocks that contains the following
     - `code`: original code
     - `user_code`: code that user actually executed with prompt
     - `interpreter`: interpreter used for this code block
     - `output`
         - `stdout`: complete stdout of the code block
         - `retcode`: exit code of the code block
+- `env`: dictionary of set environment variables for the session

 To save output use `-o` or `--output` option: